Dihedral Universal Deformations: Representation theory

 \item If $\Gamma_\rho$ is abelian (for instance, if $\fm_R^2 = 0$), then via choices of preimages the group $\Gbar$ acts on~$\Gamma_\rho$ via conjugation, and this action descends to~$\Gbar^\ad$.

 \end{enumerate} \end{lem}

-\begin{proof} The splitting of the exact sequences in (a) and (c) follows from the theorem of Schur-Zassen\-haus \cite[(18.1)]{Aschbacher} since the group orders of $\Hbar$ (resp.\ $\Gbar$) are coprime to the order of~$\Gamma_\rho$.
+\begin{proof} The splitting of the exact sequences in (a) and (c) follows from the theorem of Schur--Zassen\-haus \cite[(18.1)]{Aschbacher} since the group orders of $\Hbar$ (resp.\ $\Gbar$) are coprime to the order of~$\Gamma_\rho$.

 (b) By its explicit description, $\FF^2$ has a basis consisting of simultaneous eigenvectors for~$\Hbar$; the eigenvalues are distinct for some matrices due to the assumption that $\rhobar$ is irreducible.
 Let $a,b$ be two such distinct eigenvalues, occurring for some $\rhobar(h)$.
 The order $n$ of $\rhobar(h)$ is not divisible by~$p$.
 Hence the polynomial $X^n-1$ annihilates $\rhobar(h)$ (and also $s \circ \rhobar(h)$) and factors into $n$ distinct coprime factors over~$\FF$.
 Then so it does over~$R$ i.e.\